The Planning Committee deals with applications which are not covered by the council's 'Scheme of Delegation'.

 Issues which the committee cannot normally take into account include matters controlled under the Building Regulations and other legislation, issues between neigbours/properties and construction issues.

 11. When are meeting agendas available?

-You can view the agendas/reports in person five working days before the date of the meeting at the council's One Stop Shop in Huyton.
-You can request a hard copy of an item before the meeting on 0151 443 3582.
+You can view agendas and reports on our website.
+Alternatively, you can request a hard copy of an item before the meeting by calling 0151 443 3582.
 There is a charge of 20p per sheet for copies.
-Or you can view agendas and reports on our website.